Is it possible to be allergic to sugar?

 For many years, people with diabetes were told to avoid sugar.
 However, modern scientific research has shown that people with diabetes can include moderate amounts of sugar in their diet as part of mixed meals, without compromising blood glucose control.

 But isn't sugar just 'empty calories'?
 If I eat a lot of sugar, how will I get enough vitamins and minerals?

 People rarely eat sugar on its own.
 Adding sugar to foods improves their taste and increases the range of foods that people will eat.
 For example, without sugar many breakfast cereals, which provide important vitamins, minerals and fibre, would be less palatable.

 There is no clear scientific evidence that eating higher levels of added sugar will lead to a lower vitamin and mineral intake.

 Does eating too much sugar cause hyperactivity in children?

 In the 1970s it was suggested that hyperactivity in children (also known as Attention Deficit Hyperactivity Disorder or ADHD) was caused by eating too much sugar.
-Detailed studies, however, have concluded that there is no link between sugar consumption and hyperactivity or any other type of 'bad behaviour' or learning difficulties.
-Children may become over-excited on occasions where lots of sugary foods are eaten (eg birthday parties) but this is a consequence of the situation, not their sugar intake.
-Sugar is a normal part of a healthy diet and it is not possible to be 'allergic', 'intolerant' or 'sensitive' to sugar.
+Detailed studies, however, have concluded that there is no link between sugar consumption and hyperactivity.
+Sugar can be included as part of a healthy, balanced diet and it is not possible to be 'allergic' or 'sensitive' to sugar.

 Will eating sugar, and other carbohydrates, give me 'Syndrome X' or the Metabolic Syndrome?